dnvriend/reactive-frameworks/README.md

 A small study project on the capabilities of reactive frameworks like [spring-boot](http://projects.spring.io/spring-boot/), the [Lagomframework](http://www.lagomframework.com/) and the [Playframework](https://www.playframework.com/).

-## Disclaimer
-Not yet finished

-- how to position each of these frameworks (reactive vs good choice),
-- the state of these three frameworks,
-- how to make a choice between these three and maybe have a hybrid platform

 ## TL;DR
-When dealing with state-of-the-art microservice components we are talking about high performance software development and high performance, low latency throughputs.
+When dealing with state-of-the-art microservice components we are talking about high performance computing and low latency throughputs.
 These kinds of systems are called reactive systems and need fundamental design principles in where these reactive traits are intrinsicly present in every little part of the system, from the IO driver to the computational model.
-When compared to traditional JEE-based frameworks this means a shift in both the computational paradigm and communication models and also means a change in the required tooling.
+When compared to traditional JEE-based frameworks this means a shift in both the computational paradigm which means functional and composable and the communication models which means asynchronous messaging combined with asynchronous back-pressured event-streams in the form of a unified log.

 Being intrinsicly reactive in every aspect of the design does __not__ mean small little changes in the current framework design like with Servlet 3.0 and Servlet 3.1 and call it a day.
 Most of the time it means either a complete redesign or carefully picking the right tooling for the job.

-Reactive Systems do sequential evaluation of expressions which is mostly cpu bounded and asynchronous message passing which is mostly IO bounded which means being purely evented or being purely threaded are not the traits these kinds of systems need.
-These kinds of systems needs a hybrid approach of both threaded and evented and that is what Netty in combination with the actor model brings to the table in the form of both the playframework and Lagom.
+Reactive Systems do sequential evaluation of expressions which are mostly cpu bounded and asynchronous message passing which is mostly IO bounded.
+These kinds of systems needs a hybrid approach of both threaded and evented and that is what [Netty](http://netty.io/) in combination with the Actor model in the form of [Akka](http://akka.io/) paired with [Scala](http://www.scala-lang.org/) a high performance, strongly typed, object-functional programming language that supports asynchronous computations in the form of Scala Futures that executes computations on highly tuned thread pools requiring only a minmum amount of threads, provide.
+These separate components combined into a platform provide a unique execution model never before seen to the JVM and are a requirement for building reactive systems which are high performance, low latency computing systems and are available in the form of both the [Playframework](https://www.playframework.com/) and [Lagomframework](http://www.lagomframework.com/).

+For the unified log [Apache Kafka](http://kafka.apache.org/) is the de-facto component of choice and the system is paired with [Apache Cassandra](http://cassandra.apache.org/) for storage of aggegated data that has been crunched by [Apache Spark](http://spark.apache.org/).
+The system also needs a computing clustering management platform in the form of [Apache Mesos](http://mesos.apache.org/) combined with [Lightbend ConductR](https://conductr.lightbend.com/) to schedule and configure the reactive components.

 ## Reactive Systems - a Recap
 Systems built as Reactive Systems are more flexible, loosely-coupled and scalable.